 Ho’okipa Beach Park

-Hawaii’s most famous wind surfing spot is also an excellent place to watch the sunset over the world’s best athletes as they battle massive waves at gold hour.
+Hawaii’s most famous wind surfing spot is also an excellent place to watch the sunset.
+Come here to witness the world’s best surfers as they battle massive waves at gold hour.
 The sunset, however, can be very strong at the Ho’okipa Beach Park overlook.
-(The sun sets perpendicular to the beach, so you won’t see it set into the ocean, and it comes at a harsh angle to your eyes.)
+(The sun sets perpendicular to the beach here, so you won’t see it set into the ocean.
+Bring sunglasses, as it sometimes comes at a harsh angle and can be super bright.)

-Looking to explore natural wonders on the other islands of Hawai’i?
-Here are 5 Incredible O’ahu Hikes You Need to Experience.
+Related: Looking to explore natural wonders on the other islands of Hawai’i?
+These are 5 Incredible O’ahu Hikes You Need to Experience.